3 Inflatable Pontoon Boat Slides, Compared and Reviewed

 - Get it wet.
 As with any water slide, make sure to splash water on it or take a dive first.
 On a dry slide, your derriere will squeak and squeal the whole way down.
 When dealing with PVC plastic, a dry slide may even burn your skin.
 Once your bathing suit or swim trunks are wet, you're good to go!

 - Take care with storage.
 To extend the life of these slides during the off-season, store them away in a covered area like a basement or backyard shed.
-You can clean them with mild soap or boat soap and dry them completely before rolling loosely and placing them in an insect-proof and rodent-proof container.
+You can clean them with mild soap or boat soap and dry them completely with a microfiber cloth before rolling loosely and placing them in an insect-proof and rodent-proof container.
 A few mothballs in the container couldn't hurt either.